Paul has again been recommended in the 2016 edition of the Legal 500 which notes that he “excels at contentious matters such as EPO oppositions".

 Martin entered the patent profession in 2003 after obtaining a Masters degree (First Class) in Physics with Astrophysics at the University of Bristol.
 He initially trained and professionally qualified with a leading firm of Patent & Trade Mark Attorneys in London before joining Swindell & Pearson in 2010.
 He was promoted to IP Director in 2013.

+Martin is a member of the firm’s Hi-tech team which has again been commended in the 2016 edition of the Legal 500 for its “strength in the telecoms and semiconductor sectors”.
 Martin handles patent applications in a broad range of technologies including telecommunications and computer implemented inventions.
 He drafts and prosecutes patent applications before the UK Intellectual Property Office “UKIPO” and the European Patent Office “EPO” (and has attended Oral Proceedings, Appeals and Oppositions before the EPO).
 He also has extensive experience of international prosecution and working with foreign associates.

 Outside of work Martin enjoys: travel, walking, cricket, real ale and pottery.

-Katy joined Swindell & Pearson Ltd in 2008 and is a Trade Mark Attorney.
+Katy joined Swindell & Pearson in 2008 and is a Chartered Trade Mark Attorney.
 Katy previously qualified as a Solicitor in 2003 and practised as a Solicitor before deciding to join a firm of trade mark and patent attorneys.
 As a result of this change of profession, Katy is not currently on the Roll of Solicitors.

 Katy has substantial experience of trade mark matters, including conducting trade mark clearance searches, advising on brand strategy, filing trade mark applications, dealing with trade mark oppositions, invalidations and revocations, negotiating co-existence agreements and managing trade mark portfolios.